ace-lab/pl-faded-parsons/GeneratorREADME.md

      - Blanks cannot span more than a single line
      - The text within the question marks fills the blank in the answer
      - `?`s in any kind of string-literal or comment are ignored
+     - The delimiter can be changed from `?` using the `metadata` region
  - Comments are removed from the prompt unless the comment matches a special form:
      - `#{n}given`: include as a part of the start solution (n-times-indented)
      - `#blank {txt}`: use txt as the default for a blank in the preceding line
      - These special forms are the only comments removed from the answer